 Note: Because attachments are base64-encoded, inline images greatly increase the size of your messages and cause more data to be sent to and from Mailchimp Transactional’s servers.
 If you’re using the same images often or sending in bulk, hosting those images and referencing them in your HTML is more efficient.

-While the nature of transactional email means users generally won’t have reason to unsubscribe, it’s good practice to include an unsubscribe link — not including one can lead to more spam complaints.
-Though some number of unsubscribes are expected, they are one of the factors that determines your reputation; to read more about high unsubscribe rates and how to fix them, see Reputations and Rejections.
+While the nature of transactional email means users generally won’t have reason to unsubscribe, it’s good practice to include an unsubscribe link—not including one can lead to more spam complaints.

 You can add an automatic unsubscribe link with a merge tag or add an unsubscribe footer with Sending Defaults or the rules engine.
 When you include an automatic unsubscribe link, your emails will also include the